NeNe Leakes Is Reportedly Attempting To Reconcile With Her ‘RHOC’ Co-Stars Amid Filming On Season 12

 NeNe Leakes is reportedly putting an end to the drama between her and her co-stars.

-According to a report from Hollywood Life on August 7, Leakes has taken the initiative to mend her relationships with her co-stars after leaving production on Season 11 of The Real Housewives of Atlanta on the outs with nearly all of her co-stars.
+According to a report from Hollywood Life on August 7, Leakes has taken the initiative to mend her relationships with her co-stars after leaving production on Season 11 of The Real Housewives of Atlanta on the outs with nearly all of her cast mates.

 “NeNe has been instrumental in being the peacemaker for the entire cast of RHOA and mending relationships, not just her own,” the insider said.